iguoli/iguoli.github.io/_posts/2020-03-06-Postgresql.md

     ('HG120', 'The Dinner Game', 140, DEFAULT, 'Comedy');

 -- Insert data from another table
-INSERT INTO mytable SELECT * FROM anthoer_tabel where conditions;
+INSERT INTO mytable SELECT * FROM anthoer_tabel WHERE conditions;
 ```

 ### Read